 Walking the Levisham Station Circular Trail is a lovely adventure in the North Yorkshire countryside that will take you through beautiful terrain to a historical site.
 While out on the trail, you will cross open fields and climb uphill to reach the Levisham rail station that has origins dating back to 1836 before walking through more forests and fields on the return leg.
 This wonderfully scenic walk is perfectly suited for a leisurely weekend stroll.

-Levisham Station Circular Walk
+Route Description for Levisham Station Circular Walk

 Other than a small amount of uphill walking and a few stretches across open fields and moorland, the Levisham Station Circular Walk doesn’t feature anything in the way of rugged terrain.
 Even still, you should wear some good walking boots for comfort along the trail.
 Additionally, be sure to keep your dog on a lead to avoid interactions with livestock.